-The key to choosing either white gold or platinum is to start by understanding your own needs and requirements in a piece of jewelry.
-In the following paragraphs, I will attempt to explain the unique properties of these two metals in details.
+First of all, the key to choosing white gold or platinum is to start by understanding your own requirements in a piece of jewelry.
+In the following paragraphs, I will attempt to explain the unique properties of these two metal types in details.

 On the other hand, platinum’s white color is natural and doesn’t require any plating.
 With regular wear and tear, the metal’s luster can fade and cause the ring to appear dullish.
 The luster can easily be improved by occasional polishing when you bring the piece back to the jeweler for routine maintenance.